agustim/lbmake/README.md

 ## Container

-If you preffer to create a container instead of using a live cd image or a complete installation, you can add a container to your sistem by doing the following:
+If you prefer to create a container instead of using a live cd image or a complete installation, you can add a container to your sistem by doing the following:

 	sudo make container